lorin/cook-lectures-notes/transcripts/1-it-all-started-at-tmi-1979.md

 If you start to combine it with oxygen, you can have an explosion.
 And there was a lot of concern about this explosion.
 What was interesting.
 Was from a control room standpoint.
 And you can see this in some of the diagrams.

 Is that in the control room?
 Hold on.
 Let's see if we can get Sandy going here again.
 Try that again.
-If you look at the control room, there's nothing in the control room.
-That says here's the reactor vessel.
-And here is the water level.
+If you look at the control room, there's nothing in the control room that says, "here's the reactor vessel and here is the water level".
 There's nothing like that in the control room.
 You can't look at any, you can't look at any kind of meter and say, Oh, this is what the level of the water and the reactor is.

 All of this comes about your understanding of this comes about from a process of inference that you have to make by looking at many different knobs and dials, the settings of all sorts of switches, various kinds of indicators,